codeigniter4/CodeIgniter4/user_guide_src/source/concepts/structure.rst

 .. code-block:: none

-    /app
+    app/
-        /Config         Stores the configuration files
+        Config/         Stores the configuration files
-        /Controllers    Controllers determine the program flow
+        Controllers/    Controllers determine the program flow
-        /Database       Stores the database migrations and seeds files /Filters        Stores filter classes that can run before and after controller /Helpers        Helpers store collections of standalone functions /Language       Multiple language support reads the language strings from here /Libraries      Useful classes that don't fit in another category /Models         Models work with the database to represent the business entities.
-        /ThirdParty     ThirdParty libraries that can be used in application /Views          Views make up the HTML that is displayed to the client.
+        Database/       Stores the database migrations and seeds files Filters/        Stores filter classes that can run before and after controller Helpers/        Helpers store collections of standalone functions Language/       Multiple language support reads the language strings from here Libraries/      Useful classes that don't fit in another category Models/         Models work with the database to represent the business entities ThirdParty/     ThirdParty libraries that can be used in application Views/          Views make up the HTML that is displayed to the client

 Because the ``app`` directory is already namespaced, you should feel free to modify the structure of this directory to suit your application's needs.
 For example, you might decide to start using the Repository